 — #truthbomb, Danielle LaPorte

 It is important to find a way to say what is there for you to say – and you do not have to act out on others to be truthful.
 You have a point of view.
 Your thoughts are valid.
 We all have arenas where we go radio silent – or in the same vein but on the opposite side of the coin, we go on hyper-blast – because we don’t feel safe to say what we feel.
-It does not have to be “either” their opinions, “or” ours.
+It does not have to be “either“ their opinions, “or“ ours.
 Both perspectives can exist at once.
 All can coincide together.
-That’s why I love the bumper sticker “Coexist,” because everything can.
+That’s why I love the bumper sticker “Coexist,” because everything absolutely can.
 Together.
-All you have to do is know this is true for you.
+And frankly, already does.
+To have peace in this coexistence… All you have to do is know this is true for you.

 Do you honor your body?
 Do you take the proper time to get the proper nutrition?
 Do you get enough to eat?
 Do you overeat to numb yourself to your feelings?
 Do you know what’s in your food?
 Do you care what’s in your food?
 Do you honor your food as you eat it with a prayer or a thought of appreciation?
+Or do you think negative thoughts about it like “I really shouldn’t be eating this” or “I shouldn’t be eating this much”?
 Do you know if your body is digesting properly?
 Are you concerned about giving your body the nutrients it needs?
 If you don’t have answers for these questions.
 Get them.
 Your body is a temple.
 If you don’t think so, think of how that kind of sacred regard could take your health to heights it’s not been to before.

 Do you confront what you know is within you?
 It’s not important how long it takes you to confront something that you know is requiring you to grow in your life.
 Do it all in your own time – however long that is.
 What does matter however is if you are actually paying attention and being willing to give yourself over to the challenge of your own transformation.
-If you are not, and instead you are giving all your attention to others and the quality of their lives, or just plain hiding from your own, then you’re not about self-care – no matter what you may say.
-If your actions are not consistent with caring for yourself, then this is a great big opportunity for you to take a look at this area of your life.
-And take on the challenges that grow you.
+If you are not, and instead you are giving all your attention to others and the quality of their lives, or just plain hiding from your own, then you’re not about caring for yourself.
+If your actions right now are inconsistent with caring for your self, then this is a great big opportunity for you to take a look at this area of your life.
+And take on the challenges that will grow you.

 Do you think of yourself first in relationships?
 Yes, I know.
-This can sound odd and even counter-intuitive given a relationship is an opportunity to give yourself over to another, to put another ahead of yourself.
+This may sound odd and even counter-intuitive given a relationship is an opportunity to give yourself over to another, to put another ahead of yourself.
 Except… it’s not.
-A relationship, especially these days, is the space in which you can begin to realize that you are important, and when you highly regard your own importance, it’s quite natural for others to follow suit.
+A relationship, especially as we have now evolved into our current understanding of ourselves and our responsibility to be true to ourselves, is the space in which you can begin to realize that you are important, and when you highly regard your own importance, it’s quite natural for others to follow suit.
+When you regard yourself highly, you are now fully charged to give of yourself to another.
 Imagine that.
-Two whole people, discovering who they are becoming and being interested in their own well-being first, makes them both able to bring their whole selves to one healthy relationship together.
-Then you are more peacefully united, because you’re not using the relationship to make up for what you believe you lack, or get a partner who has what you believe you never will.
-Then we are more wholly ourselves so that we may be more truly ourselves with each other.
+Two whole people, discovering who they are becoming and being interested in their own well-being first, makes them both able to bring their whole selves to one whole healthy relationship.
+Then you can be more peacefully united, because you’re not using your relationship to make up for what you believe you lack, or don’t do well.
+Then we are more wholly ourselves so that we may be more truly ourselves together.
+The greatest opportunity for intimacy lies in this equation:

 Fact: You being sick doesn’t help others get well.
 You being poor doesn’t help anyone to be more prosperous.
 You being strong, healthy, living in abundance is very, very helpful to the collective.
 So please, be well, be radiant, be rich, be famous, be super-human — be whatever feels good.
 Do NOT go hungry or dim your light to ‘be of service to the world.’